jaxon-php/jaxon-website/pages/03.docs/02.v3x/02.registrations/06.javascript/docs.en.md

 If the `js.app.file` option is defined, its value is used as the file name.

 The javascript file will not be regenerated if it already exists.
-It is then recommended to set the `js.app.export` option  to `false` when developping, and generate a minified javascript file when deploying the application.
+It is then recommended to set the `js.app.export` option  to `false` when developing, and generate a minified javascript file when deploying the application.